Pressure Cooker Seasoned Vegetable Ghee Rice is a quick healthy side dish, which can be made into a main course, just by adding chicken or shrimp.

 Rice was on my mind, so I grabbed some Jasmine rice and started thinking.
 We always have vegetables with our meals.

-I knew there was some broccoli and carrots in the refrigerator.
+I knew there were some broccoli and carrots in the refrigerator.
 Then remembered that I had chopped cabbage in the freezer.
 Ah ha!
 Now we are getting somewhere.

 Always make sure to rinse your rice, until the water runs clear.